Computational and Applied Mathematics

 A program that focuses on the application of a broad range of mathematical and computational methods to modeling, analysis, algorithm development, and simulation for the solution of complex scientific and engineering problems.
 Includes instruction in numerical analysis, discrete mathematics, operations research, optimization, differential equations, statistics, scientific computation, and applications to specific scientific and industrial topics.

-While Computational and Applied Mathematics has degrees up to the Masters degree, most students earn a Masters degree.
+While Computational and Applied Mathematics has degrees up to the Masters degree, most students earn a Bachelors degree.
 Students major in Computational and Applied Mathematics all around the US, though the major at the Doctors degree research scholarship level sees the most graduates in California.
 The average annual income for a graduate with a bachelor's degree in Computational and Applied Mathematics is $56,100.

 Popularity of Computational and Applied Mathematics Degrees in the U.S.